ChristopherJamesMoore/Vehicle-Rental-Management-System-COMP-3006/README.md

 ## Testing and CI/CD

-Unit and integration testing will be implemented using Jest and Supertest.
+Unit and integration testing will be implemented using Jest.

 CI/CD will be configured using GitHub Actions to:
 - Install dependencies